 WSP A has an extensive metering network in the scheme, therefore has records of the volume of water sourced, produced (QG1.6a) and supplied (QG1.17a + QG1.18a).
-WSP A also has a process to reliably estimate the volume associated with real losses.
+WSP A also has a process to reliably estimate the volume associated with real and apparent losses.

-WSP A determines the volume of water losses to be 310ML and provides a comment 'Based on meter data'.
+WSP A determines the volume of water losses to be 310ML and provides a comment 'Based on meter data', noting that a significant volume was associated with water treatment plant operations (estimated ~ 100ML)'.